chintak/theano-lasagne-docker/README.md

 # cuda-theano-lasagne-docker
-Dockerfile for Lasagne with Cuda support.
+Dockerfile for installing Lasagne on CPU without Cuda support.